Lovely Etc.

 SnoFlock vs. Sno-Bond Flocking Powder

-The two contenders in this test are my beloved SnoFlock and Flock in a Box, which is one of a few flocking powders made by Sno-Bond.
+The two contenders in this test are my beloved SnoFlock and Flock in a Box, which is a flocking powder made by Sno-Bond.

 Two mini Christmas trees next to a box of SnoFlock and a box of Sno-Bond Flock in a Box snow flocking powder.